 But your hen sounds very broody, almost bantam-like broody (the breed most likely to go broody at the drop of a hat) and I’m wondering if there’s bantam in her bloodlines.
-To stop broodiness in a hen, you need to lower her body temperature – hormones raise the temperature of a broody hen so she can keep the eggs at the right warmth for hatching.
+To stop broodiness in a hen, you need to lower the temperature of the skin on the breast of a broody hen, which naturally gets warmer to allow her to keep eggs at the right warmth for hatching.

 I suspect there’s also a bit of habit mixed in with this.
 She’s chosen ‘her’ spot and that’s it and it’s a pretty odd spot as broody hens usually choose a nest box or somewhere secluded.

 I’d give that a go and observe her behaviour.
 If she immediately returns to her ‘nest’, you’ll need to try again for a few more days.

 Question: How do I encourage my hens to climb trees?
 Do I need to build a ladder?